-- The Chief Executive will prepare each year a three-year strategic plan and annual business plan for approval by the Authority and agreement between the Authority and the Department.
-Alongside these plans, the Chief Executive will prepare a budget for the financial year showing proposed expenditure under main headings and against main activities. - 2.
-Once approved by the Authority, the Chief Executive will be responsible for putting these plans into effect and has authority to take such decisions as are necessary relating to the employment of staff and the engagement of financial or other services. - 3.
-The Authority may agree policies in relation to its statutory functions and the Chief Executive will be responsible for ensuring that those policies are followed.
-The Chief Executive may propose to the Authority policies in relation to any of its functions and once approved by the Authority, shall act in accordance with those policies. - 4.
-The Chief Executive must act within any overall limits and conditions set in relation to the Authority's expenditure as informed to the Authority by the Department and may: - a. approve and certify expenditure; - b. authorise payments and accept receipts; - c. negotiate, organise and review banking arrangements; - d. vire money between budgets; - e. make any arrangements necessary relating to the employment of staff, their terms, conditions and pay; and - f. sub-delegate his/her powers to Members of the Authority's staff. - 5.
-These delegated authorities shall be subject to the limits set by the Department of Health effective from 1 April 2009. - 6.
-The Chief Executive will report to the Authority and advise the Authority in a timely manner of all material matters currently or prospectively affecting the HTA and its performance.
+- 1. The Chief Executive will prepare each year a three-year strategic plan and annual business plan for approval by the Board and agreement between the Authority and the Department.
+Alongside these plans, the Chief Executive will prepare a budget for the financial year showing proposed expenditure under main headings and against main activities. - Once approved by the Board, the Chief Executive will be responsible for putting these plans into effect and has authority to take such decisions as are necessary relating to the employment of staff and the engagement of financial or other services. - 3.
+The Board may agree policies in relation to its statutory functions and the Chief Executive will be responsible for ensuring that those policies are followed.
+The Chief Executive may propose to the Board policies in relation to any of its functions and once approved by the Board, shall act in accordance with those policies. - 4.
+The Chief Executive must act within any overall limits and conditions set in relation to the Authority's expenditure as informed to the Authority by the Department and may: - a. approve and certify expenditure; - authorise payments and accept receipts; - c. negotiate, organise and review banking arrangements; - d. vire money between budgets; - e. make any arrangements necessary relating to the employment of staff, their terms, conditions and pay; and - f. sub-delegate their powers to Members of the Authority's staff. - 5.
+These delegated authorities shall be subject to the limits set by the Department of Health and Social Care effective from 1 April 2022, as set out in the current DHSC/HTA Framework Agreement.
+The HTA's delegated authorities are issued to it by the Department of Health and Social Care, including those areas where the Authority must obtain the Department's written approval before proceeding.
+The HTA will adhere to these delegated authorities.

-- 7. In particular, the Chief Executive will report each quarter to the Authority on the achievement of key targets set out in the business plan and on the Authority's expenditure and income against its budget. - 8.
-The Chief Executive will report to the Authority any significant proposal to vary the staffing structure of the HTA. - 9.
-The Chief Executive or other officer authorised by him/her is authorised to apply and authenticate by his or her signature the seal of the Authority. - 10.
-The Authority delegates the power to grant, revoke, vary and suspend licences issued under the Authority's remit to the Chief Executive who may then delegate decisions to members of staff (usually from the Regulation Directorate). - 11.
+- 6. The Chief Executive will report to the Board and advise the Board in a timely manner of all material matters currently or prospectively affecting the Authority and its performance. - 7.
+In particular, the Chief Executive will report each quarter to the Board on the achievement of key targets set out in the business plan and on the Authority's expenditure and income against its budget. - 8.
+The Chief Executive will report to the Board any significant proposal to vary the staffing structure of the Authority. - 9.
+The Chief Executive or other officer authorised by him/her is authorised to apply and authenticate by their signature the seal of the Authority. - 10.
+The Board delegates the power to grant, revoke, vary and suspend licences issued under the Authority's remit to the Chief Executive who may then delegate decisions to members of staff (usually from the Regulation Directorate). - 11.
 This delegation extends to the hearing of representations from applicants against decisions made by members of staff. - 12.
-The Authority delegates to the Chief Executive the power to assess and make decisions on applications for living organ donation, except those which are retained by the Authority as a result of Regulations and those which it has decided to retain as a matter of policy. - 13.
-The Chief Executive may make any decision delegated by the Authority.
+The Board delegates to the Chief Executive the power to assess and make decisions on applications for living organ donation, except those which are retained by the Board as a result of Regulations and those which it has decided to retain as a matter of policy. - 13.
+The Chief Executive may make any decision delegated by the Board.

 Delegation by the Chief Executive to the Senior Management Team is set out in the Onward Delegation Scheme.

-Framework of delegation to Committees reporting to the Authority on that delegation
+Framework of Delegation to Committees reporting to the Authority on that delegation

-14. A Committee can take decisions on matters contained within its Terms of Reference unless the matter is reserved for decision by the full Authority on the recommendation of that Committee.
+14. A Committee can take decisions on matters contained within its Terms of Reference unless the matter is reserved for decision by the full Board on the recommendation of that Committee.